jre interprets (executes) Java bytecodes.

 jre [ options ] classname <args> jrew [ options ] classname <args>

-files.
+The jre command executes Javaclassfiles.
 The jrew command is identical to jre, except that with jrew there is no associated console window.
 Use jrew when you don't want a command prompt window to appear.The

-argument is the name of the class file to be executed.
-Any arguments to be passed to the class must be placed after theclassname
+classnameargument is the name of the class file to be executed.
+Any arguments to be passed to the class must be placed after theclassnameon the command line.
+On Windows platforms, the jre tool ignores the CLASSPATH environment variable.
+The-cpoption should be used to specify an application's class path.

 By default, each class file is compiled to native code by a Just In Time bytecode compiler, or JIT.
 Using the JIT can cause some delay in program startup and class file loading, but can also reduce overall program execution time by a factor of ten.